+COMPUTER SCIENCE 297R-DIRECTED STUDY (Same as Mathematics 297R).
+Topics and credit to be arranged.

 DANCE

 DANCE 220-HISTORY OF WESTERN CONCERT DANCE

 TBA.
 Credit, four hours.
-This course traces the development of Western concert dance from 19th-century Romantic Ballet to
+This course traces the development of Western concert dance from 19th-century Romantic Ballet to the present.

-the present.
 Emphasis will be placed on the development of American modern dance, postmodern dance, and current trends and dance artists.

-DANCE 300R-DANCE COMPANY TBA.
+DANCE 223R-CONTEMPORARY MODERN DANCE II

+Fall, Spring.
 Credit, one hour.
+Prerequisite: PE 141 or permission of instructor.
+This course builds on the technical skills for advanced beginners.
+Emphasis is placed on centering, core support, breath support, full articulation of the body in three-dimensional space, fully integrating concepts of parallel and rotation, and the interplay of stability and mobility.

+DANCE 300R-DANCE COMPANY

+TBA.
+Credit, one hour.
 Group instruction in dance performance.

 DISCOVERY SEMINAR DISCOVERY SEMINAR 101-DISCOVERY SEMINAR Fall.
 Credit, three hours.
 Introduces students to ways of knowing and producing knowledge within a field of study.
 Emphasizes inquiry, communication, and development of critical thinking and research abilities through exploration of a specific topic.
 ECONOMICS ECONOMICS 101-PRINCIPLES OF MICROECONOMICS (SS) Fall, Spring, multiple sections.
 Credit, three hours.
 Introduction to the theory of markets, including consumer and producer choice and how they interact to determine prices and resource allocations.
 Applications may include price controls, production, market structures, environmental economics, governmental regulation of the economy, labor and capital markets, and international exchange.
-ECONOMICS 112-PRINCIPLES OF MACROECONOMICS (SS) Spring, multiple sections.
+ECONOMICS 112-PRINCIPLES OF MACROECONOMICS (SS) Fall, Spring, multiple sections.
 Credit, three hours.
 Prerequisite: Economics 101 or permission of instructor.
 Introduction to economic analysis and its use in explaining levels of national income, employment, and price levels.
 Additional topics may include the national debt, financial markets, money and the banking system, and international trade.
 ECONOMICS 201-INTERMEDIATE MICROECONOMICS (SS) Fall, Spring.
 Credit, four hours.
-Prerequisites: Economics 101, Economics 112, and Mathematics 111 or permission of instructor.
+Prerequisites: Economics 101, Economics 112, and Mathematics 111.
 Contemporary theory that positions itself between beginning principles and work in theory at the graduate level, primarily treating economic theory as it relates to consumers, business enterprises, and factor markets.
 ECONOMICS 212-INTERMEDIATE MACROECONOMICS (SS) Fall.
 Credit, three hours.
-Prerequisites: Economics 101, Economics 112, or permission of instructor.
+Prerequisites: Economics 101, Economics 112, and Mathematics 111.
 The economy as a whole; factors that determine overall employment levels, national income, and national output; economic fluctuation; macro monetary theory; the general price level; the rate of economic growth; and international income relationships.
-ECONOMICS 220-INTRODUCTION TO STATISTICAL METHODS (QR) Spring.
+ECONOMICS 220-DATA SCIENCE FOR ECONOMISTS (QR) Spring.
 Credit, four hours.
 Prerequisites: Economics 101 and Mathematics 111.
 (Economics 101 gives basic preparation in terms of economic concepts and Mathematics 111 provides tools for better understanding of probability distributions.)
 This course will examine methods of collection, presentation, and analysis of economic data.
 Measures of central tendency and dispersion, probability, estimation, and hypothesis testing will be at the center of discussions of how economists analyze research problems.
 Regression analysis will be introduced (time permitting).